qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 mapX:LAYERS
 ^^^^^^^^^^^

-This parameter allows to specify layers for a specific layout map item.
+This parameter specifies the layers for a layout map item.
 See :ref:`See GetMap <qgisserver-wms-getmap>`: for more information on this parameter.